-We traverse the High Atlas today enjoying stunning views en-route to Marrakech.
-It is possible to join an otional guided tour of the city this afternoon.
+We then head to Marrakech in time for lunch.
+It is possible to join an optional guided tour of the city this afternoon.
 Marrakech set against the snow-capped Atlas Mountains.
 Its great pride and landmark is the Koutoubia Tower, sister to the Tower of Hassan in Rabat and the Giralda Tower in Seville.
 It is said that after the third of these was completed, the sultan had the eyes of his architect put out, lest he should build another more beautiful tower elsewhere.
 No visit to the city is complete without a visit to the city's UNESCO-listed medina & Djemâa-el-Fna, an extraordinary gathering and market place.